Sunday, November 10, 2024

 How something like that could help produce "a healthy two-party system" or even if it could, why producing "a healthy two-party system" is the job of a presidential candidate of one party who is supposed to be running against the other party, rather than helping empower it, is anyone's guess.

 Not so much a mystery--though Harris was entirely oblivious to it--was the harm Harris was regularly doing to herself with this sort of nonsense.
-In the home stretch, the earlier positive pitches of progressive reform were mostly gone;[5] Harris was down to vaguely hinting at a pro-business vision of her presidency for which no one poorer than a millionaire was interested in dropping a tab, mouthing reductionist and inadequate "Orange Man Bad" messaging re:Trump, parading around celebrity supporters and, most especially, drawing, then, with no sense of self-awareness, waving around endorsements by highly partisan Republicans, whose backing only confirmed she was conservative enough not to alienate their support.
+In the home stretch, the earlier positive pitches of progressive reform were mostly gone.[5]
+There were no bold proposals.
+Harris, charging to the right, was down to vaguely hinting at a pro-business vision of her presidency for which no one poorer than a millionaire was interested in dropping a tab, mouthing reductionist and inadequate "Orange Man Bad" messaging re:Trump, parading around celebrity supporters and, most especially, drawing, then, with no sense of self-awareness, waving around endorsements by highly partisan Republicans, whose backing only confirmed she was conservative enough not to alienate their support.
 Many of those same Republicans had, in fact, already endorsed Joe Biden before he withdrew.
+She was running on "defending democracy," which her own party had tried to undermine for years, while refusing to practice it--refusing to offer a positive vision for a better future around which voters could rally.
 Even if Harris hadn't directly said, on nationwide television, that she wouldn't do anything different from Biden, this just sounded--overwhelmingly and depressingly sounded--like more of the same.

 On 18 Oct., the New York Times reported about how Harris